why Senseonics Holdings Inc. [SENS] is a Good Choice for Investors After New Price Target of $2.33

 SVB Leerink have made an estimate for Senseonics Holdings Inc. shares, keeping their opinion on the stock as Mkt Perform, with their previous recommendation back on April 01, 2021.
 The new note on the price target was released on March 05, 2021, representing the official price target for Senseonics Holdings Inc. stock.

-Senseonics Holdings Inc. [SENS] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.99.
-With this latest performance, SENS shares dropped by -0.33% in over the last four-week period, additionally sinking by -21.47% over the last 6 months – not to mention a rise of 464.12% in the past year of trading.
+Senseonics Holdings Inc. [SENS] fell into the red zone at the end of the last week, falling into a negative trend and dropping by 0.00.
+With this latest performance, SENS shares gained by 1.33% in over the last four-week period, additionally sinking by -36.13% over the last 6 months – not to mention a rise of 481.71% in the past year of trading.

 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for SENS.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for Senseonics Holdings Inc. go to 32.10%.

-There are presently around $284 million, or 20.70% of SENS stock, in the hands of institutional investors.
-The top three institutional holders of SENS stocks are: BLACKROCK INC. with ownership of 26,217,828, which is approximately 365.051% of the company’s market cap and around 3.10% of the total institutional ownership; VANGUARD GROUP INC, holding 11,454,395 shares of the stock with an approximate value of $34.36 million in SENS stocks shares; and DELPHI MANAGEMENT PARTNERS VIII, L.L.C., currently with $29.54 million in SENS stock with ownership of nearly 0% of the company’s market capitalization.
+There are presently around $335 million, or 25.70% of SENS stock, in the hands of institutional investors.
+The top three institutional holders of SENS stocks are: BLACKROCK INC. with ownership of 26,217,828, which is approximately 365.051% of the company’s market cap and around 3.00% of the total institutional ownership; VANGUARD GROUP INC, holding 16,280,574 shares of the stock with an approximate value of $49.49 million in SENS stocks shares; and STATE STREET CORP, currently with $31.23 million in SENS stock with ownership of nearly 237.651% of the company’s market capitalization.

 >> 7 Top Picks for the Post-Pandemic Economy <<